JeffreyYu2018/personal-websitev4/_posts/2021-09-14-a-free-future.md

 ![beach volleyball on wed as a means of breaking up the monotony](../uploads/072821_beach_volo_sunset.jpeg "beach volleyball on wed as a means of breaking up the monotony")

 My mind spends more time in the future than the present, which is a blessing and a curse.
-I never really understand why, what I was missing that made my mind keep searching and thinking, until Thursday, a fateful day at work.
+I never really understood why, what I was missing that made my mind keep searching and thinking, until Thursday, a fateful day at work.

 It started out innocuously enough, as I munched on some eccentric Cambodian food sponsored by EY.

 ![pork belly sandwich with corn on the cob and sweet potato fries](../uploads/072921_cambodian_food.jpeg "pork belly sandwich with corn on the cob and sweet potato fries")

 The Olympics in Tokyo were hot in the news, so my eyes pored over highlights on YouTube as my taste buds worked away at the feast in front of me.
 Seeing those athletes and fellow young people achieve such incredible feats was inspiring ... not just from the POV of an onlooker, but also from a young person making their mark on the world.
-Like Ego in ratatouille, it shook me to my core.
+Like Ego, it shook me to my core.

 Everything clicked.
 I wanted to be doing something that took up 110% of my energy.
 Not just my academic energy, but my mental, physical, emotional, and creative energy.
 That was the spark I had been missing, an all-encompassing drive and ambition to change the world.